The NordDRG AI Benchmark for Large Language Models: Design Development: NordDRG AI Benchmark for LLMs

-Because every artefact is self-contained, users can mix and match them into four canonical “dataset configurations’’ (Table~\ref{tab:norddrg-configurations}).
-This modular design lets researchers start with the lightweight Finnish-only excerpt for rapid prototyping, then scale up to the full tables plus governance PDFs to stress-test chain-of-thought reasoning and cross-document grounding.
+Each artefact is self-contained, enabling composition into the four canonical ``dataset configurations'' shown in Table~\ref{tab:norddrg-configurations}.
+Researchers can start small—with the Finnish-only or FI--EN excerpts—for quick iteration, and scale up to the full definition tables together with governance PDFs when evaluating chain-of-thought reasoning and cross-document grounding.